Double standards: why Baron Cohen’s Borat impersonation is not considered a Blackface performance

 When in the spring of 2007, in the wake of the worldwide release of Sacha Baron Cohen’s first Borat film, I was mockingly called a “borat” by a student and a senior colleague in the very classroom in which I was teaching, I was stung by the insult but did not know how to react.
 As far as I could tell, no-one on my American university campus, except for a few baffled Kazakhs like myself, considered Baron Cohen’s caricature offensive, let alone racist.

 That I secretly admired the film’s wild mashup of languages, locales and grotesque performances was not helpful in helping me to find an adequate response.
 I had not been able to sit through multiple viewings, not because I was offended by the film’s stereotyping but because I could not stomach its relentless vulgarity.
-During the one viewing I managed to finish, however, I looked in awe at the wide-open gash that was Borat Sagdiyev: a frenetic boaster, racist and sexual predator, out of whom came oozing some of the worst behaviours and prejudices one could possibly encounter in the world.
+During the one viewing I managed to finish, however, I looked in awe at the wide-open gash that was Borat Sagdiyev: a racist, a frenetic boaster and a sexual predator, out of whom came oozing some of the worst behaviours and prejudices one could possibly encounter in the world.

 Unfortunately for people like me, many who came to see the film decided that Borat was not a freakish kind of everyman and that his national identity mattered more than the Hebrew language he spoke and the Romanian gypsy village in which he lived.
 In the process, “Borat” turned from a (culturally non-existing) proper name into a racial signifier: the label happily given to any native of Kazakhstan who, by Western standards, is showing signs of being unadapted or uninformed.